EuroProofNet/europroofnet.github.io/_pages/contact.md

 **Management Committee/Country representatives**

 Each COST (cooperating) member country can have one or two representatives.
-There are currently 32/41 countries represented in EuroProofNet.
-We are looking for representatives for: Albania, Bosnia and Herzegovina, Cyprus, Georgia, Latvia, Malta, the Republic of Moldova, Montenegro, Ukraine.
+There are currently 34/41 countries represented in EuroProofNet.
+We are looking for representatives for Bosnia and Herzegovina, Cyprus, Latvia, Malta, the Republic of Moldova, Montenegro, Ukraine.
 If you are interested, please contact the chair.

 - Albania: Elda Xhumari
 - Austria: [Laura Kovács](http://lkovacs.com/) and [Cezary Kaliszyk](http://cl-informatik.uibk.ac.at/cek/)